arXiv/accessibility2024/source/getting-started.md

 The forum discussion boards use [giscus](https://github.com/giscus/giscus).
 This open source discussion platform has many benefits, including transparency and being free.

-To take part in forum-related discussions you will need to be logged in to your github account.
+To take part in forum-related discussions you will just need to be logged in to your github account.
 If you do not have one yet, follow the instructions below to create a free account for the first time.

 ## Instructions for creating a github account for the first time
 1. Go to the [github signup page](https://github.com/signup)